nolosb/discourse-featured-cards/README.md

-# Featured Flip Cards
+# Featured Cards

 A Discourse theme component.
-Shows featured topics as flip cards above the topics list.
+Shows featured topics as cards above the topics list.